FusionAuth/fusionauth-site/site/learn/expert-advice/security/math-of-password-hashing-algorithms-entropy.md

 FusionAuth defaults to `PBKDF2` with `24,000` iterations as the default password hashing scheme.
 This algorithm is quite complex and with the high number of iterations, it is sufficiently slow such that long and short passwords are challenging to brute force attack.
 Fusionauth also allow you to change the default algorithm as well as upgrade the algorithm for a user when they log in.
 This allows you to upgrade your applications password security over time.

-{% include _advice-get-started.html intro="If you are looking for a solution lets you manage and configure password hashing algorithms, FusionAuth has you covered." %}
+{% include _advice-get-started.liquid intro="If you are looking for a solution lets you manage and configure password hashing algorithms, FusionAuth has you covered." %}